DfE-R-Community/r-weekly-training/week-08-functional-programming/README.md

     formula syntax.
 Hint: you may also find the documentation for `rlang::as_function()` helpful.

-3. The pipe `%>%` can also be used to create compact anonymous functions.
-Read the examples in `` ?`%>%` `` and use repeat part 1 using this syntax.

-4. Comment on the relative strengths/weaknesses of each technique:
+3. Comment on the relative strengths/weaknesses of each technique:

     - Creating named custom functions beforehand
-    - Defining anonymous function using R’s default `function` syntax
+    - Defining anonymous function using R’s default `function`/`\` syntax
     - `{purrr}`’s formula syntax
-    - `{magrittr}`’s pipe syntax

 # 4. Other iterators from `{purrr}`